Variational Autoencoders for Anomalous Jet Tagging: Performance in Anomalous Jet Tagging

 \subsection{Mass Decorrelation -- DisCo-VAE}

-MSE-based autoencoders, be it built with four vectors or in the format of images, are highly correlated with jet mass, when tagging anti-QCD anomalies.
-In Fig. \ref{fig:m_sculpting}, we show the mass-sculpting effects of reconstruction error based tagger.
+MSE-based autoencoders, be it built with four vectors or in the format of images, are highly correlated with the jet mass, when tagging anti-QCD anomalies \cite{Heimel:2018mkt}.
+And we see the mass correlation persists for all the anomaly scores investigated previously.
+In Fig. \ref{fig:m_sculpting}, we show the mass-sculpting effects of the reconstruction error based tagger.
 Higher reconstruction error selects a sample of high-mass QCD jets.

-Mass decorrelation is thus an important topic in general search for resonances using large-radius jets.
+Mass decorrelation is an important topic in general search for resonances using large-radius jets.
 For example, the bump-hunting analysis utilizes orthogonal information w.r.t. jet mass to reduce the background and then carries out a bump search in the mass dimension.
-So we dedicated a study to mass-decorrelated taggers in this section.
+So we dedicated a study to mass-decorrelated taggers in this part.
 Previous works have utilized adversarial training to decorrelate jet mass for either classifiers \cite{ATL-PHYS-PUB-2018-014, Bradshaw:2019ipy, Shimmin:2017mfk, Louppe:2016ylz} or autoencoders \cite{Heimel:2018mkt}.
 However, adversarial training is difficult to tune and takes much more computational resources.
 We instead employ the distance correlation (DisCo) regularization \cite{Kasieczka:2020yyl} as a mass-decorrelation baseline.

 In the DisCo approach, a distance correlation regularization term is added to the VAE loss as indicated in Eq. \ref{eqn:disco-vae}:

 where the regularizer $R_{\rm DisCo}$ is defined in Eq. \ref{eqn:r_disco} as the distance correlation between the VAE loss and the jet mass.